rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 The number of international students in Indian institutions is just about 46k in 2021-2022, which dropped by 2% from the previous year.
 Whereas the international student enrollment in the USA is about a million, followed by the UK, Canada each with over half a million enrollment.
 The USA is the most preferred destination for international students for PhD programs.
 They account for [35% of PhD enrollments](https://monitor.icef.com/2023/10/further-growth-in-international-enrolment-in-us-graduate-programmes/) in private not-for-profit universities.
-Even countries like Nzealand welcomed over 73k international students.
+Even countries like Newzealand welcomed over 73k international students.
 It made me wonder why Indian institutions/ universities are not preferred by international students from neighboring countries like Pakistan, Bangladesh, Myanmar, Sri Lanka, Nepal, Thailand, Philippines, Maldives, and Mauritius.
 There is an [insightful post](https://www.quora.com/Why-did-the-Indian-education-system-fail-compared-to-the-global-universities-and-colleges)
 In Quora, Anbazhagan Ambrose explained the issues that dissuade international students from enrolling in UG programs in engineering at Indian institutions while